is a 1994 2D platform game

 - 1-Up: Smurf dolls provide the player with extra lives in all versions except the Gameboy Advance version, where the player has unlimited lives.

 - Password Save: Level passwords are provided in all versions of the game, though in the Super NES and Mega Drive versions it takes the form of matching the correctly displayed Smurf characters.
+Using them was usually a bad idea, though, because playing from the start allowed to collect more Extra Lives for the very difficult endgame.

 - Smooch of Victory: Your Smurf character gets one from Smurfette at the end of the game.